emanuilov/web-project-template/README.md

 # Web Project Template
 This template has everything you need to start an HTML/SCSS/JavaScript/PHP web project right away

+# Features
+* PHP
+   * Linting - phplint
+   * Testing - phpunit
+   * Debugging - xdebug
+* ES6
+  * Linting - eslint + prettifier
+  * Testing - jest
+  * Browserify + babelify
+  * Sourcemaps
+  * Minification
+* Debuging
+  * Live reload
+    *   On change of PHP/HTML/JS the page will be reloaded
+    *  On change of SCSS and Images the content on the page will be replaced without reload of the whole page

+  * Breakpoints through VS Code(for PHP)/Chrome(for ES6)
+* Image compression
+* SCSS compiling

 # Prerequisites
 1. [XAMPP](https://www.apachefriends.org/download.html) or any other web server
 2. Add the directory of the php executable to your path